sledgeh4w/fishbones/README.md

 p.cast('uint32').add(1).write(v)
 ```

+### Built-in functions of decompiler

 In some cases, decompilers may use their built-in functions in the output.
-Fishbones implements some of them.
+Fishbones implements some functions from IDA and Ghidra.
 You can look up from `fishbones.decompiler_builtins`.

 ```python
 from fishbones import uint32